 I've loved building things for as long as I can remember, that's the main reason I became a civil engineer.
 I find passion in learning new things and I'm always looking for new challenges.
-That's why I decided to become a software engineer.

 I'm currently working as a full stack developer involved in different projects for both web and mobile platforms.